-The smells, the tastes and colours of Indian cuisine enjoy universal appeal and can be found all over the world.
+The smells, the tastes and colors of Indian cuisine enjoy universal appeal and can be found all over the world.
 In fact in the United Kingdom, the ubiquitous “curry” rates up there with British roast and fish and chips in the national diet.
 It’s so popular the British Food Standards Agency has estimated that Indian food accounts for two-thirds of all eating out and is enjoyed by about 2.5 million people a week.
 This kind of trend is repeated in nations across the world that have either adopted Indian cuisine or allowed it to influence regional cooking.

 Of course “curry,” a Western term used to refer as a blanket to all the various dishes of the subcontinent, isn’t really used in India at all and there are in fact many types of Indian foods, with wide ranging regional variations.

 Indian food has developed largely because of religious beliefs and culture.
 For example it is the influence of Indian Buddhists that is believed to have promoted vegetarian food across the Asian region.
-The key elements in the cuisine are its spices including ginger, coriander, garlic, cumin, tumeric, black mustard seed, chilli pepper and coriander (garam masala is actually a spice mix).
+The key elements in the cuisine are its spices including ginger, coriander, garlic, cumin, tumeric, black mustard seed, chili pepper and coriander (garam masala is actually a spice mix).

 Indian food specialties extend from their breads and salads, to both meat and vegetarian dishes of lentil and bean variety, vegetables, desserts and even drinks.